-Packers news: Aaron Rodgers doesn't sound like he's retiring soon
+Packers star Aaron Rodgers doesn’t sound like he’s hanging it up anytime soon

 Green Bay Packers quarterback Aaron Rodgers is still playing at an extremely high level, and he's not looking to retire anytime soon.